Meya1111/se_project_spots/README.md

 ## Description

-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This project is created using different elements in my html and css.
+Working with these properties helped display a finished product on how a webpage should look.
 ## Tech stack

 * HTML